Bianca de la Garza: Beauty & Bubbles

 In 2019 de la Garza created a talk show on the careers of those in the beauty and personal care industry, where celebrity stylists, manicurists and estheticians revealed how they worked with their A list clientele.

 Newsmax

 In 2021, de la Garza appeared as a guest host on Newsmax, and in January 2022, she announced she would co-anchor the midday show John Bachman Now.
-She has since become the host of Newsline.
+She laster become the host of Newsline now called Newswire on Newsmax2 and then Bianca Across the Nation on Newsmax.

 Business ventures funded by Richard Hajjar

 Beginning in 2014, Richard Hajjar, then the CFO of Alden Shoe Company, provided funding for several business ventures started by de la Garza, starting with the Bianca Unanchored show, then a skin-care line, and in 2019, a media company that produced Beauty & Bubbles and a reality TV docuseries.
 Hajjar gave de la Garza and her business enterprises over $17 million.
 By late 2019, Alden discovered Hajjar appeared to have been embezzling money from the company.
 Alden sued Hajjar, de la Garza, and de la Garza's businesses BDG Enterprises and Lucky Gal Productions in 2020, seeking to recover the money.
 In 2021, Hajjar plead guilty to wire fraud, unlawful monetary transactions, and filing a false tax return.
 That same year, De la Garza reached a confidential settlement with the company.
 Hajjar pled guilty to embezzlement, and was ordered to serve nearly six years in prison.